CourtneyCarson/pain-management-capstone-client/README.md

 # Pain Management Capstone
-This will be a troubleshooting application for people to seek out a solution for their pain, by directing them to a trigger point corresponding to their area of pain.
-There will be a guide on how Trigger Points work, and how to fix them via massage therapy.
+This is a troubleshooting application for people to seek out a solution for their pain.
+Users can view a guide on how to treat trigger points via massage therapy, and a simple guideline page on what a trigger point is.
+Users will be guided to a trigger point corresponding to their area of pain by selecting an image, they can save this trigger point to their account and add notes.

 ## 1. Working Prototype